Fear Is the Wrong Fuel for Entrepreneur Mental Health

 We tell ourselves we are keeping ourselves safe by being mindful of our fears.
 I often hear from clients, “If I keep the thing I am afraid of in front of me, I can be sure of avoiding it.”

-In my experience, this is a bit like driving a race car staring at the wall.
-If you talk with a racecar driver, they will tell you, “If you look at the wall, you will hit the wall.”
+In my experience, this is like driving a race car staring at the wall.
+Any racecar driver will tell you: if you look at the wall, you will hit the wall.

 Staring at the thing we are afraid of has a way of drawing us toward it.